- 🥇

 That makes Kalshi better for:

-Polymarket is easier for crypto-native users, not absolute beginners.
+Polymarket is easier for crypto-native users, not true beginners.

 Typical flow: